 Thermal resistance in the glazing

-Sealed double glazing in flat glass or a double dome is essential in a cold climate.
+Sealed double glazing in flat glass or a double dome is an essential minimum in a cold climate.

 Eliminate thermal bridging